 In 1922 we reach our destination, the magnificent imperial and royal state railway station in Bad Ischl.
 It is truly splendid here and we treat ourselves to coffee and cake at the famous Zauner confectionary.
 Together with the postal administration, the Verkehrsbureau has introduced new bus routes.
 We soon take advantage of this and continue by bus to Lake Wolfgang.

-The Verkehrsbüro Group has been Austria’s largest and most exciting tourism enterprise for the past 100 years.
-Our 3,000 employees also want to remain Number One in the future.
-On relaxing holidays with Ruefa, Eurotours and Jumbo.
+The Verkehrsbüro Group has been Austria’s largest and most exciting tourism enterprise for more than 100 years.
+Our 3,300 employees also want to remain Number One in the future.
+With relaxing holidays with Ruefa, Eurotours and Jumbo.
 Feeling comfortable in our modern Austria Trend Hotels and stylish Motel Ones.
 Celebrating in the Café Central and in Palais Events’ splendid palais locations.
 On stress-free business trips and congresses with Business Travel.
 You can always rely on us!More information

 While the headquarters in the Friedrichstrasse in Vienna are being completed in 1923, we appreciate the tranquillity of Lake Wolfgang and enjoy a boat ride on one of the Verkehrsbüro’s scheduled boat services.
 We plough through the water on the 33 m long paddle steamer “Emperor Franz Joseph 1”.